minvws/nl-kat-coordination/mula/docs/architecture.md

 `PrioritizedItem`, and as a result we're able to create and extend more types of schedulers that are not specifically bound to a type.
-Additionally this allows us to persist its items to a database and makes it so that the queue can be interchanged with a different technology.
+Additionally this allows us to persist its items to a database and makes it so that the queue can be interchanged with a different technology if so desired.

 And we want to uniquely identify a task because we want to make sure that the same tasks are not being pushed on the queue (de-duplication), or that they are being rescheduled too quickly (grace-period).
-For example with a `BoefjeTask` we hash the values of: the ooi, the boefje id, and the organization id.
+For example with a `BoefjeTask` we unique identify a task by hashing the values of: the ooi, the boefje id, and the organization id.
 So for a `PrioritizedItem` we know what specific `BoefjeTask` it contains by this hash.

-Before a `BoefjeTask` is wrapped by a `PrioritizedItem` and pushed on the queue we will check the following:
+Before a `BoefjeTask` is wrapped by a `PrioritizedItem`, and pushed on the queue we will check the following:

+- `is_task_allowed_to_run()`

-- `is_allowed_to_run()`
+  - is boefje enabled
+  - are scan levels between boefje and ooi correct

 - `is_task_running()`

+  - is task still running according to the datastore (`TaskStore`)?
+  - is task still running according to Bytes?

 - `has_grace_period_passed()`

+  - has the grace period passed according to the datastore (`TaskStore`)?
+  - has the grace period passed according to Bytes?

+- `is_task_stalled()`

+  - is task status still `DISPATCHED` for longer than the grace-period?

 - `is_item_on_queue_by_hash()`

+  - check if the same task is already on the priority queue

+Important to note is that when a `BoefjeTask` is created and pushed onto the queue as a `PrioritizedItem` a new unique `TaskRun` is generated.[^1] This ensures that each task has its own dedicated `TaskRun` throughout its entire lifecycle.
+This approach maintains a distinct record for each task, providing an accurate and independent history of task statuses.
+This means that each execution of a `BoefjeTask`, regardless of whether it's the same task being repeated in the future, is tracked independently with its own unique `TaskRun`.

-Important to note is that when a `BoefjeTask` is created and pushed onto the queue as a `PrioritizedItem` a `TaskRun` is created.
-We create this `TaskRun` in order to know the status of the task throughout its lifetime.
-It also gives us an overview and insights of what tasks have been created in the past and what tasks are currently running.
-You might know this overview from Rocky know as the task list.
+This approach ensures that the historical record of each task's execution is distinct, providing a clear and isolated view of each instance of the task's lifecycle.
+This strategy enables maintaining accurate and unambiguous monitoring and logging of task executions over time.
+Additionally it enables us an overview and insights of what tasks have been created in the past and what tasks are currently running.
+You might know this overview from Rocky as the task list.

 ![diagram005](./img/diagram005.svg)

 Whenever a task is created in the scheduler it flows through the system, to keep track of the status of this task throughout the system we update its `TaskRun` reference.

-When a `BoefjeTask` has been created by the scheduler it is packaged within its `PrioritizedItem` and it will get the status of `PENDING` (1) meaning a task has been created but it hasn't been queued yet.
-When the `PrioritizedItem` is pushed onto the queue the `TaskRun` will get a status update and will get the status of `QUEUED` (2).
-When the 'Task Runner' picks up the task by popping the `PrioritizedItem` from the queue the `TaskRun` status will be updated to `DISPATCHED` (3).
-The 'Task Runner' is now able to start executing the `BoefjeTask` that was contained in the `PrioritizedItem` and the status of the `TaskRun` will be updated to `RUNNING` (4).
-Whenever the task has been completed the 'Task Runner' will update the `TaskRun` status by either setting the status to `COMPLETED`, `FAILED` or `CANCELLED`.
+- When a `BoefjeTask` has been created by the scheduler it is packaged within its `PrioritizedItem` and it will get the status of `PENDING` (1) meaning a task has been created but it hasn't been queued yet.

+- When the `PrioritizedItem` is pushed onto the queue the `TaskRun` will get a status update and will get the status of `QUEUED` (2).

+- When the 'Task Runner' picks up the task by popping the `PrioritizedItem` from the queue the `TaskRun` status will be updated to `DISPATCHED` (3).

+- The 'Task Runner' is now able to start executing the `BoefjeTask` that was contained in the `PrioritizedItem` and the status of the `TaskRun` will be updated to `RUNNING` (4).

+- Whenever the task has been completed the 'Task Runner' will update the `TaskRun` status by either setting the status to `COMPLETED`, `FAILED` or `CANCELLED`.
+(5)

+#### Processes

 In order to create a `BoefjeTask` and trigger the dataflow we described above we have 4 different processes within a `BoefjeScheduler` that can create boefje